 You probably didn’t grow up dreaming of a career in accounting.
 But, I promise you if you don’t understand how the numbers work, you’re going to get yourself in trouble.
 What is the ROI of this project?
 If I increase my margins, what impact will it have on the bottom line?
 What is the break-even analysis for adding a new truck?
 If this all sounds like complicated financial speak, we are here to help.

-Many small businesses owners struggle because they aren’t comfortable analyzing and tracking their financials – there’s just not enough time in the day and there are too many other things to worry about.
+Many small business owners struggle because they aren’t comfortable analyzing and tracking their financials – there’s just not enough time in the day and there are too many other things to worry about.
 Anyone interested in building a stronger business needs to understand and use the information captured in financial statements.

 That’s where Financial Literacy comes in – you need to be comfortable reading financial statements and to managing the three bottom lines of business financial performance: net profit, operating cash flow, and return on assets – and how they relate to one another.
 The simple truth is that you need all these three to see the big picture.
 Finance is the language of business, and everyone, especially entrepreneurs, should know the basics.
 To begin, let’s focus on what you need to get off the ground – start-up capital and break-even analysis.